 Gartner, a leading research and advisory company, defines Shadow IT as "devices, software and services outside the ownership or control of IT organizations.”
 In other words, IT departments can find themselves in the dark when it comes to some of the technologies being used by employees.
 Examples of Shadow IT include cloud storage such as Dropbox and Google Drive, personal email accounts being used to conduct business, unsanctioned Bring-Your-Own-Devices (BYOD) or, as mentioned above, third-party Software-as-a-Service (Saas) applications.

 For the most part, employees use Shadow IT with good intentions and may not fully realize the rigor that goes into application and device selection.
 It's no surprise that over 80% of employees admit to using non-approved Software-as-a-Service apps within their jobs.
 However, without proper approval and vetting of new technologies, it can create risk for the organization.

-There is also a risk that work productivity will be lost if an employee leaves and fails to provide credentials to their Shadow IT applications.
+The risk is productivity will be lost if an employee leaves and fails to provide credentials to their Shadow IT applications.
 It could be quite an IT department endeavor to figure out what they were working on and where everything is stored.

 What can be done about Shadow IT?

 As with most questions in IT, the answers will vary.
 A bank will have a different approach than a publicly-funded research organization, but the initial steps remain the same.

 The company, and ultimately the employees, must clearly understand what is public, private, or confidential.
 The classifications for a company may vary, but the process of creating them will help determine acceptable usage guidelines.
 For example, a company may decide that confidential information containing social security numbers is only allowed in a predefined set of applications sanctioned by management, whereas employees may have a little more flexibility to use their preferred cloud services for private information such as meeting notes.